grappa-py/grappa/README.rst

 ``grappa`` comes with two declarative `assertion styles`_: ``expect`` and ``should``.

-It also comes with a detailed, human-friendly `error reporting`_ system that aims to reduce friction and improve human agility while testing and fixing software.
+It also comes with a detailed, human-friendly `error reporting`_ system that aims to reduce friction, provide better feedback and improve human speed and agility while identifying and fixing errors.

-To get started, take a look to the `showcase`_, `demo`_, `tutorial`_ and `documentation`_.
+To get started, take a look to the `showcase`_ code, `demo`_, `tutorial`_ and `documentation`_.

 Status
 ------